chezyio/D7047E/README.md

     -   Encoder captures semantics
     -   Decoder restores spatial information

+### R-CNN

+-   Selective search algorithm is used to generate region proposals from input image
+    -   Selective search algorithm is desgined to have high recall but low precision
+    -   Slow and cannot be used in real-time inference
+-   Each region is warped to a fixed size and pass through a pre-trained CNN to extract features
+    -   Having a fixed size would mean loosing semantic information due to distortion
+-   For each region, a classifier predicts the object class
+    -   This step is trained separately from the CNN

-### Fast-RCNN
+### Fast R-CNN

--   Popular object detection frameworks that builds on R-CNN
+-   Builds on R-CNN
+-   Region proposal algorithm is stil quite slow for most practical applications and not specifically tuned for object detection
 -   Improves over R-CNN by processing entire image once with CNN, rather than cropping and resizing regions individually
 -   Uses ROI pooling to extract fixed size feature maps for each region proposal from the shared CNN feature map
 -   Combines feature extraction, region classification and bounding box regression into a single network
+-   Key difference between R-CNN and Faster R-CNN
+    -   For R-CNN, CNN is used to on each proposed region
+    -   For Faster R-CNN, CNN is used for the entire image and classifies the region proposals in the feature map

-### Faster-RCNN
+### Faster R-CNN

--   Incorporates a Region Proposal Network (RPN) the eliminates the dependency on external region proposal algorithms
+-   Builds on Fast R-CNN by introudcing a Region Proposal Network (RPN) the eliminates the dependency on external algorithms
     -   RPN generates region proposals directly from feature maps of CNN

 ## Recurrent Neural Networks (RNN)